flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "When did you lied last?",
-      "What's the first thing you'd do with freewill?", "What are some secret weird things you do?",
-      "Do you sometimes ask yourself why you think certain things?", "What percentage of people would you say are good looking?", "What are the most valuable things everyone should know?",
+      "What's the first thing you'd do with freewill?", "What are some secret weird things you do?", "Are there any topics you choose to avoid with your parents?", "Do you sometimes ask yourself why you think certain things?", "What percentage of people would you say are good looking?", "What are the most valuable things everyone should know?",